Jorgersoares/short-url/README.md

 # ShortURL
-## Descrição
+## Description

-shortURL é uma aplicação Single Page Application que encurta URLs
+ShortURL is a Single Page Application that shortens URLs.

-## Tecnologias utilizadas:
+## Tech stack:

 ### Frontend